HomeSpan/HomeSpan/docs/Reference.md

     * *maxEntries* - maximum number of (most recent) entries to save.
 If unspecified, defaults to 0, in which case the Web Log will only display status without any log entries
     * *timeServerURL* - the URL of a time server that HomeSpan will use to set its clock upon startup after a WiFi connection has been established.
 HomeSpan will reserve one extra socket connection when a time server is specified.
 If unspecified, defaults to NULL, in which case HomeSpan skips setting the device clock
     * *timeZone* - specifies the time zone to use for setting the clock.
 Uses POSIX.1 format only and does not support the *Time Zone Database*, or *tzdata*.
 As per [GNU libc documentation for TZ](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html), *the offset specifies the time value you must **add to the local time** to get a Coordinated Universal Time value*.
 "UTC+5:00" means that local time + 5 hours give UTC time.
 See the GNU libc documentation for some examples, including how to specify North American Eastern Standard Time (EST) and Eastern Daylight Time (EDT) with start and end dates of EDT.
 If *serverURL=NULL* this field is ignored; if *serverURL!=NULL* this field is required
     * *logURL* - the URL of the Web Log page for this device.
-If unspecified, defaults to "status"
+If unspecified, defaults to "status".
+If *logURL* is set to NULL HomeSpan will use the *timeServerURL* and *timeZone* parameters to set the clock, but it will *not* serve any Web Log pages in response to any HTTP requests.
+However, Web Log data is still accumulated internally and the resulting HTML can be accessed anytime by calling the `homeSpan.getWebLog()` method (see below)
   * example: `homeSpan.enableWebLog(50,"pool.ntp.org","UTC-1:00","myLog");` creates a web log at the URL *http<nolink>://HomeSpan-\[DEVICE-ID\].local:\[TCP-PORT\]/myLog* that will display the 50 most-recent log messages produced with the WEBLOG() macro.
 Upon start-up (after a WiFi connection has been established) HomeSpan will attempt to set the device clock by calling the server "pool.ntp.org" and adjusting the time to be 1 hour ahead of UTC.
   * when attemping to connect to *timeServerURL*, HomeSpan waits 120 seconds for a response.
 This is done in the background and does not block HomeSpan from running as usual while it tries to set the time.
 If no response is received after the 120-second timeout period, HomeSpan assumes the server is unreachable and skips the clock-setting procedure.
 Use `setTimeServerTimeout()` to re-configure the 120-second timeout period to another value
   * see [Message Logging](Logging.md) for complete details